SAP-samples/ui5-typescript-tutorial/README.md

 ### Required Knowledge

-* You need some Javascript knowledge to avoid blind copy&paste without knowing what's going on.
+* You need some JavaScript knowledge to avoid blind copy&paste without knowing what's going on.
 * You should have some UI5 knowledge, as this tutorial focuses on the TypeScript side of things.
 * TypeScript knowledge is *not* required.
 If interested, having a quick look e.g. at [this brief TypeScript intro for JavaScript developers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) lets you know what to expect.